galliot-us/smart-social-distancing/README.md

 ```

 ###### Run on Jetson Nano
-* You need to have JetPack 4.3 installed on your Jetson Nano.
+* Works with JetPack 4.6.

 ```bash
 # 1) Download TensorRT engine file built with JetPack 4.3: